Mongolian youth mount protest against ‘unliveable economy’

-Large numbers of Mongolian youth mounted a protest demanding that the government address economic hardship and unliveable conditions.
+Large numbers of Mongolian youth have mounted a protest demanding that the government address economic hardship and unliveable conditions.

 Protesters yelled, "Do your job!" and "You [officials] cut back on your expenses!", the latter slogan being a response to Speaker of Parliament Gombojavyn Zandanshatar, who lately pressed Mongolians to cut back on their expenditures during the current difficult times.